kt487420GIT/karpenter-resources/README.md

   EKS clusters, IAM roles, and other resources.
 - GitHub Actions Runner: Configured with the necessary permissions to run workflows on your repository.
 - EKS Cluster: An existing EKS cluster where Karpenter will be deployed.
+- Karpenter Image: This image contains the Karpenter binaries(version 1.0.1) and is used to deploy the Karpenter controller in your EKS cluster.

 ## Steps to Set Up